-The Quick Search tab (1) is where you'll begin many of your searches.
+The Quick Search tab (1) is where you can build out search strings as you get more familiar with AcclaimIP, or when you have some text you want to search every field for.
 Just type in some text and click Search (2).
 If you type in multiple terms, AcclaimIP assumes a Boolean AND between the terms.
 Your search is therefore narrowed by requiring both terms to exist in the document.

 Using Field Codes in the Quick Search Tab

 AcclaimIP has hundreds of different field codes you can use to query the patent data.
 In the example above, the field code is ANC, which is the code for "Assignee Name Current."
 This is a field that contains the most recent registered owner of the patent in normalized form.
 By contrast, ANO is the field code for the "Assignee Name Original" which is the entity that originally owned the patent.
 This entity may or may not be the same entity as the ANC.

 Notice the colon ( : ) after the field code.
 This is the delineator that AcclaimIP uses between the field code and the data you are searching (the value).
 AcclaimIP also supports the forward slash delineator (which is used at the USPTO website).
 In other words, ANC/Philips will return the same results as ANC:Philips, but the / has been deprecated in favor of the more modern and standardized colon delineator.
 AcclaimIP has far more searchable field codes than the USPTO website does, so any query from the USPTO.gov site will work in AcclaimIP, but not the other way around.

 Did you know:

 AcclaimIP's syntax structure is similar to Google's.
 For example, "site:www.acclaimip.com expiration date" (no quotes) will search for the terms "expiration" and "date" on the AcclaimIP website.